vidhi-khare26/MLAssignment2/README.md

 __Observation__ : Difference is unnoticeable here even after very close observations.
-To differentiate we can observe the size of both the images which are clearly not equivalent, this is due to compression that happened while quantizing the image.
+To differentiate, we can observe the size of both the images which are clearly not equivalent, this is due to compression that happened while quantizing the image.
 (Quantized Image = 440 KB, Original Image = 1.88 MB)

 __Codebook__